openpipekit/blog/index.md

 # The Open Pipe Kit Blog
-More and more we're able to capture the data around us and send it to the Internet.
+<div class="alert alert-info" role="alert">More and more we're able to capture the data around us and send it to the Internet.
 But do we have control of our data?
 What if a corporation hasn't made a widget for what we want to capture?
-Our goal is to democratize the Internet of Things.
+Our goal is to democratize the Internet of Things.</div>

 __Posts__
 - [July 17, 2015: Using the Open Pipe Kit to take thumb temperatures at the Knight Foundation Prototype Fund Demo Day](knight-foundation-prototype-demo-day/README.md)